 Ratify the Maputo Protocol: Protect the Rights of African Women and Girls

 The Maputo Protocol is a binding legal framework that holds African governments to account for the continued gross violation of the rights of women and girls in Africa.
-They set a 2020 deadline within which all African nations must have signed and ratified it.
+They set a 2020 deadline for ratification.

-However since then and with less than six months to go to the year 2020, 13 countries are yet to ratify it including three that have neither signed nor ratified it.
+However, with less than 6 months to go until the end of 2020, 13 countries are yet to ratify it including three that have neither signed nor ratified it.

 Women and girls deserve to live in a world that is free from all forms of violence and discrimination and if all African nations fully abide by their obligations under the Maputo Protocol, this will become a reality.

 - Share this campaign on Facebook or Twitter to show your commitment to the rights of women and girls across the continent.